telerik/xaml-docs/installation-and-deployment/installing-telerik-ui-on-your-computer/installation-installing-from-nuget.md

 Through the Telerik NuGet Server users can easily include the Telerik UI for Silverlight suite and update to latest official version without having to log into their Telerik account.
 The following steps will demonstrate how this can be done in Visual Studio.

-*  Navigate to the Package Manager Settings menu.
+1.Navigate to the Package Manager Settings menu.

 ![](images/Common_InstallingFromNuGet_05.png)

-* Add new source in the Package Sources section.
+2.Add new source in the Package Sources section.

 ![](images/Common_InstallingFromNuGet_06.png)

-* In the Source field fill the address of the Telerik NuGet Server and click Update
+3.In the Source field fill the address of the Telerik NuGet Server and click Update

 ![](images/Common_InstallingFromNuGet_07.png)

-* The Telerik Server is added and ready to use.
+4.The Telerik Server is added and ready to use.
 Click on the Manage NuGet Packages menu.

 ![](images/Common_InstallingFromNuGet_08.png)

-* Set the Telerik Server as a package source.
+5.Set the Telerik Server as a package source.
 Enter user credentials when prompted and search for the needed package.

 ![](images/Common_InstallingFromNuGet_09.png)